ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 The `wheel` event fires while an element or any of its children is being scrolled using the mouse/trackpad **wheel** which means trying to scroll down/up using the keyboard won't trigger it.

-### Dimensions and Properties
+### Size Properties

-We will focus mainly on the scroll event for our current tasks.
-Nevertheless, I've sketched out these additional events and properties for a comprehensive understanding.
-Let's delve into key dimensional properties we need:
+For the task at hand, the scroll event will be the primary focus.
+However, I've also outlined some additional events and properties to give you a well-rounded understanding.
+Now, let's look at the key size properties you'll need to know:

 - `element.clientWidth`: The inner width of the element, excluding borders and scrollbar.
 - `element.scrollWidth`: The width of the content, including content not visible on the screen.
 If the element is not horizontally scrollable then it'd be the same as ` clientWidth``.